Father Of The Bride

 - The Chew Toy / Kafka Comedy: It's impressive how much pain George goes through.

 - Comedic Sociopathy : A lot of somewhat cruel sequences in this film are just played for laughs, like the pool sequence in the first film and the scene with the house being demolished in Part II.

-- Cool Car: George's car which gets him a little attention in Part II.
-Also, Annie and Bryan's car which was a wedding present from his parents.
+- Cool Car: George's sports car, which gets him a little attention in Part II.
+Also, Annie and Bryan's car, which was a wedding present from his parents.

 - Daddy's Girl: Annie, and it is implied at the end of Part II that Megan will fill that role once Annie leaves for Boston.

 - In the first film, we even see Annie as she appears to her dad, a cute little girl in pigtails.

 George: You have a little girl.
 An adorable little girl who looks up to you and adores you in a way you could never imagine.
 I remember how her little hand used to fit inside mine.
 How she used to sit in my lap and lean her head against my chest.
 She said that I was her hero.

 - Don't You Like It?
 Brian gives Annie a blender — she breaks off the engagement.

 - Funny Foreigner: Roger Ebert described Franck's accent as "part central European and part nasal congestion".
 The "nasal congestion" part could also go well for his assistant, Howard Weinstein.